Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 excellent [The Good Research Code Handbook](https://goodresearch.dev/).

 > "[I] hate my code and don’t want to work on it."

+And to be clear I am not saying switching to Python, R, Julia (or any other language) will automagically give you cleaner code.
+One could easily browse github to find examples code written in other languages that have some or all of the defects mentioned above - please don't actually do this: don't code shame unless you are actually going some of your old code as an example.
+But very often other languages either have tools or coding conventions that help writing cleaner code.

 ## Getting by